advancedresearch/the_century_of_satire/the-historical-jesus.md

 ### Was the historical Jesus an apocalyptic preacher?

+An apocalyptic preacher is somebody who warns about the end of an era and beginning of a new era.
+Apocalyptic preaching is often associated with cults, because certainty in doom is emotionally easier to process psychologically than the uncertainty of the future.

+Here, it is very clear that a recurring theme in Early Christian writings about Jesus, is the prophecy of doom.
+This is one of the reasons that most scholars today believe that Jesus was an apocalyptic preacher.

 ### Was the historical Jesus member of a Qumran sect?

 ### Was the historical Jesus buried in the Talpiot tomb?